Illumina/strelka/docs/userGuide/germline.md

 changes the indel error model and quality scoring to a Qrule, which is less tuned for WGS.

+#### RNA-Seq

+Supplying the '--rna' flag at configuration time will provide experimental settings for RNA-Seq variant calling.
+At present this flag disables all high depth filters which are designed to exclude pericentromeric reference compressions in the WGS case but cannot be applied correctly to RNA-Seq analysis.
+In addition the expected allele freqeuncy of heterozgous variants is expanded to account for ASE and a custom RNA-Seq empirical scoring model is used.

 #### Heteroplasmic/non-ploidy calling

 Supplying the '--callContinuousVf chrName' argument at configuration time will